 Emma is the 2017-2018 Law-Liason for the American Psychology and Law Society Student Committee.

-When she is not thinking about graduate school, Emma enjoys playing board games, watching Nationals baseball, and recently purchased a membership to Omaha's Henry Doorly Zoo.
+When she is not thinking about graduate school, Emma enjoys playing board games, watching Nationals baseball, and is a proud member of Omaha's Henry Doorly Zoo.

-Emma is also currently training to run her first half-marathon in the Fall of 2018 in what can only be described as a blatently-transparent effort to endear herself to the rest of the Brank Lab based on their shared affinity for running long-distances.
+Emma recently finished her first marathon in the summer of 2018 in what can only be described as a blatently-transparent effort to endear herself to the rest of the Brank Lab based on their shared affinity for running long-distances.